Logo

 Michelle Fischbach met her husband, Scott, while working on a campaign for former US Senator Rudy Boschwitz.

-When Michelle Fischbach ran for Congress she still lived in Paynesville, but she and her family have since moved to Regal.
+When Michelle Fischbach ran for Congress she still lived in Paynesville, in the far southern corner of the congressional district.

 Michelle Fischbach's husband has served as executive director of Minnesota Citizens Concerned for Life since 2001.